Mainland Tactix: ANZ Premiership

 Since 2017, Tactix have played in the ANZ Premiership.
 They were runners up in the 2018 Netball New Zealand Super Club tournament.
-In 2020 and 2021, with a team coached by Marianna Delaney-Hoshek and captained by Jane Watson, Tactix played in two successive grand finals.
+In 2020 and 2021, with a team coached by Marianna Delaney-Hoshek and captained by Jane Watson, Tactix played in two successive grand finals but were defeated both times by the Central Pulse and the Northern Mystics.
+In 2024, the Tactix finished second after the regular season, but lost in the elimination final to eventual champions Northern Mystics.
+The Tactix won their first ANZ Premiership after defeating the Northern Mystics 58–46 in the 2025 Grand Final in Auckland.